 Project can apply for up to SEK 150,000.

 Sweden is one of the world's most innovative countries.
 So is Singapore.
-Both countries are relatively small in terms of surface area and population, have limited own markets and are heavily dependent on research and development and global talent.
-Innovative countries can achieve a lot on their own, but if you work together, you can create even more value.
-In order for Sweden to achieve its overall objective regarding competitiveness, resilience and sustainability, strong international cooperation partners are required.
+Both countries are relatively small in terms of area and population, have limited domestic markets and are heavily dependent on research and development and global talent.
+Innovative countries can achieve a lot on their own, but working together can create even more value.
+For Sweden to achieve its overall objective around competitiveness, resilience and sustainability, strong international partners are required.

-In this offer the focus is on the areas quantum technology and synthetic biology.
+In this offer the focus is on the areas of quantum technology and synthetic biology.

 Quantum technology